luiper79/CS451-Commerce-Bank-Project/README.md

 o	Suggestions for future projects

 ## **Suggestions:**<br/>
-•	Ask questions when you don’t understand something.
+•	Ask questions when you don’t understand something.<br/>
-•	Feel free to modify the project data we send to fit your needs.
+•	Feel free to modify the project data we send to fit your needs.<br/>
 •	Start early.
-Things that don’t seem like they’ll take long usually do.
+Things that don’t seem like they’ll take long usually do.<br/>
 •	Split the work.
-One person shouldn’t be doing everything.
+One person shouldn’t be doing everything.<br/>
 •	Keep it simple.
-Less is more sometimes.
+Less is more sometimes.<br/>
-•	The ol’ “Most of all, have fun” bullet-point.
+•	The ol’ “Most of all, have fun” bullet-point.<br/>